 - By faith, Moses was hidden by his parents for three months after having been born, because they saw that the child was beautiful and didn’t fear the decree of the king.

-- By faith, Moses refused to be called the son of Pharaoh’s daughter after having grown,
+- By faith, Moses refused to be called the son of Pharaoh’s daughter after having become grown,

-- having chosen to endure adversity with the people of God rather than to have a temporary enjoyment of sin,
+- having chosen to endure adversity with the people of God rather than to have the temporary enjoyment of sin,

 - By faith he departed Egypt; not having feared the wrath of the king, for he persevered like a man seeing the invisible One.

-- By faith he has kept the Passover and the sprinkling of the blood so the one destroys the firstborn might not touch them.
+- By faith he has kept the Passover and the sprinkling of the blood so the one destroying the firstborn might not touch them.